AndrewPitblado/Walkability_Index_Analysis/README.md

 # Walkability_Index_Analysis
 Data Analysis Project looking into the Walkability Index presented by the EPA.
-Using various machine learning models to predict future walkability of various blocks/cities, and cluster data based on neighbourhoods
+Using various machine learning models to predict future walkability of various blocks/cities, and clustering data based on neighbourhoods

 ## Prerequisites
 -Python 3